Native Swap Flow

 - For swap routes that require multiple swaps through pools, for example, BTC -> USDC -> ETH, each swap is conducted sequentially, usually in the same block.

 - Whenever the swap input is first denominated in USD, the Chainflip Network fee is deducted.
 This could be at the start, middle, or end of swap processing depending on the route.
-This always occurs at some stage in the swapping process as a function of having$USDC Denominated Pools.
+This always occurs at some stage in the swapping process as a function of having USDC denominated pools.

 - For each swap conducted, liquidity fees are collected and the output is forwarded to the next step.